derper1337/PhoneNumberApp/README.md

 After that, the backend and frontend part of the app must be ready.
 Visit http://localhost:3000 to see how it works.
 # Usage
-You can add more country / region codes in selector by changing the server/config.json file.
+You can add more country / region codes in selector by changing the server/config.json file. app running on ports 3000-3001, so make sure they are free to use.

 ## Note about MySQL database:
 This app working based on remotesql.com service, which provide remote MySQL database.
 Work with the database on: